piabenaud/Shiny_Example/README.md

 # Shiny_Example
 This repo is home to an example interactive map made with RShiny and leaflet.

 The example plots [CEH Land Cover] as extracted on a 25km grid across Great Britain.
+As you zoom into the map, the plot on the right will update based on the observations still in view.

 Made by [Pia Benaud] it is a simplified and updated version of [SoilErosionMap] shinyapp made in support of the publication by [Benaud et al. (2020)] *National-scale geodata describe widespread accelerated soil erosion.*